1 / 20

 It is best to check all your fluids during a pre-trip inspection, but the fluids you have to say are oil, coolant, power steering, and checking for moisture and leaks.

 8 / 20

-B. A. Power steering pump, fuel pump, alternator, water pump
+B. B. Power steering pump, fuel pump, alternator, air compressor